chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/gulpfile.js/README.md

 ### index.js

 A mandatory file.
-All this does is import each task so when Gulp is run, each task is available.
+All this does is include the environment variables and import each task so when Gulp is run, each task is available.

 ## Gulp information